Keema Kaleji Recipe (Mutton Mince And Liver Curry)

 - 1 teaspoon salt

-Step 19: Garnish with chopped cilantro and serve hot with rice or phulka.
+Step 16: Garnish with chopped cilantro and serve hot.

 Instant Pot Keema Kaleji

-Close the lid of the IP and set the valve to the sealing position.
+- Close the IP lid and set the valve to the sealing position.

-Add more water if the gravy looks thick, and cook for some time.
+- Add more water if the gravy looks too thick, and cook for a while longer.

 Storage Suggestions

-Keema Kaleji can be stored in an airtight container for 3-4 days in the refrigerator.
-Reheat in a pan or microwave until nicely hot before serving.
+Keema Kaleji can be stored in an airtight container in the refrigerator for 3-4 days.
+Reheat in a pan or in the microwave until hot, then serve.

 You can also freeze it for up to 3 months.
 Thaw, reheat, and serve.